 Cash Transaction Risk.
-Creation and redemption transactions are expected to generally settle through payments of cash, which will cause the Fund to incur certain costs, such as brokerage and other transaction costs that it would not incur if it made in-kind redemptions.
+Creation and redemption transactions are generally settled through payments consisting substantially of cash, which will cause the Fund to incur certain costs, such as brokerage and other transaction costs that it would not incur if it made in-kind redemptions.
 Other ETFs generally are able to make in-kind redemptions and avoid realized gains in connection with transactions designed to meet redemption requests.
 Because the Fund may effect redemptions principally for cash, rather than in-kind distributions, it may be required to sell financial instruments in order to obtain the cash needed to distribute the redemption proceeds.
-Such cash transactions may have to be carried out over several days if the securities market is relatively illiquid and may involve considerable brokerage fees.
-These brokerage fees, which will be higher than if the Fund redeemed its shares in kind, will be passed on to redeemers of creation units in the form of redemption transaction fees.
-In addition, these factors may result in wider spreads between the bid and the offered prices of the Fund's shares than for more conventional ETFs (for example, those that track an index of corporate equity securities).
+Such cash transactions may have to be carried out over several days if the market is relatively illiquid and may involve considerable transaction costs.
+These transaction costs, which will be higher than if the Fund redeemed its shares in kind, will be passed on to redeemers of creation units in the form of redemption transaction fees.
+In addition, these factors may result in wider spreads between the bid and the offered prices of the Fund's shares than for more conventional ETFs.
 In addition, an investment in Fund shares may be less tax efficient than investments in shares of conventional ETFs, and there may be a substantial difference in the after-tax rate of return between the Fund and conventional ETFs.